aws-samples/sample-aws-modernization-with-coder/content/3_ModuleTwo/32_PersonaTemplates.md

 4. **Click "Create Workspace"** and wait for it to start

-{{% notice info %}}
-The devcontainer specification in the repository will automatically provision terraform, helm, kubectl, and other tools needed for template administration.
+::alert[The devcontainer specification in the repository will automatically provision terraform, helm, kubectl, and other tools needed for template administration.]{type="info"}
-{{% /notice %}}

 ### Step 3: Access Your Template Administration Workspace